Local races should drive turnout for advance voting in Augusta

 “I figure we’ll be here in two months for a runoff, I’ll be here for the first day of that casting my ballot,” said Peltier.

-One major change for advance voting this year is there is going to be two Saturday voting days the first one this Saturday May 7th in Augusta George Eskola WJBF NewsChannel 6.
+One major change for advance voting this year is there is going to be two Saturday voting days the first one this Saturday May 7th.